tdaylan/pcat/docs/index.rst

 .. note::

-    PCAT has a built-in fudicial (default) generative model for each experiment type.
+    PCAT has a built-in fudicial (default) generative metamodel for each experiment type.
 The user can change parts of this model by providing arguments with the parameter names with a preceeding string ``'true'`` (indicating the fudicial model).
 The model subject to inference defaults to the resulting fudicial model.
-The user can also change parts of the fitting model by setting arguments with the relevant parameter names (this time, without ``'true'``, indicating the fitting model).
+The user can also change parts of the fitting metamodel by setting arguments with the relevant parameter names (this time, without ``'true'``, indicating the fitting metamodel).
 In other words, if the user does not specify any parameters, the fudicial model will be used to generate data, and the same model will be fitted to the data.
 In most cases, however, one is be interested in studying mismodeling, i.e., when the mock data is generated from a model different from that used to fit the data.
-This can be achieved by forcing the prior structure of the fitting model to be different from the generator model.
+This can be achieved by forcing the prior structure of the fitting metamodel to be different from the generator model.

 Selecting the initial state
 +++++++++++++++++++++++++++++
-When the dataset is supplied by the user (``strgexprflux`` is set), and unless specified otherwise by setting ``randinit=False``, the initial state of the chain is drawn randomly from the prior.
-Note that in order for the initial state to be nonrandom, a reference catalog needs to be internally supplied.
+The initial state of the chain is drawn randomly from the prior.

-In constrast, if the dataset is simulated, ``randinit`` is not ``True`` and generative model is the same as the prior model, then the initial state of the chain is set to be the state from which the mock dataset was drawn.

 .. _sectoutp: